The other day, a student asked me this question: Can I crack IIT JEE in 90 days?

 Myth #4: I have enrolled for 5 JEE testing platforms, I will be the best!

-There has been a lot of surge in testing platforms for examinations in past one year or so.
-Providing sample/mock tests digitally to students is something I admire a lot.
+There has been a lot of surge in testing platforms for examinations in last couple of years.
+Providing JEE sample/mock tests digitally to students is appreciating effort.

 The problem is, sometimes students thinks it as a shortcut to clear IIT JEE, which is not correct.
 The understanding of concepts is equally important.